The Russia investigation and Donald Trump: a timeline from on-the-record sources (updated)

 Feb.
 23, 2018: Gates pleads guilty and agrees to work with Mueller’s probe.

 Feb.
-24, 2018: A new superseding indictment is filed against Manafort alleging he "secretly retained a group of former senior European politicians to take positions favorable to Ukraine, including by lobbying in the United States."
+24, 2018: A new indictment is filed against Manafort alleging he "secretly retained a group of former senior European politicians to take positions favorable to Ukraine, including by lobbying in the United States."

 April 19, 2018: Memos are released of former FBI Director James Comey, providing his contemporaneous written impressions of several one-on-one discussions with Trump.